7 to 8 pm ET

 The MetLife Foundation Music of the Americas concert series is made possible by the generous support of Presenting Sponsor MetLife Foundation.

-The Fall 2022 Music program is also supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council, by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, and by the Howard Gilman Foundation, and by the Fan Fox and Leslie Samuels Foundation, by the Alice M. Ditson Fund of Columbia University and the Mex-Am Cultural Foundation.
+The Fall 2023 Music program is also supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council, by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, by the Howard Gilman Foundation, and by the Fan Fox and Leslie Samuels Foundation, by the Alice M. Ditson Fund of Columbia University and the Mex-Am Cultural Foundation.